Deanston Virgin Oak Single Malt Scotch

 Now here is the twist: Do you have to mature in Sherry cask to make a great Scotch?
 What if, instead of upping your distilling game using a different (and better) barrel, you used a better, but the same flavor profile barrel?
 In other words, you use the best bourbon barrels you can find – spanking new bourbon barrels to get more barrel flavor.
 Boom!
 That is Deanston’s Virgin Oak:

 The nose opens with aromas of heather, honeycomb, vanilla, Granny Smith apples, touches of caramelized oranges, roasted malt and nuts.
 The palate brings in notes of candied fruits, soft toffee, a bit of fudge and continues with ginger and clove.
 The finish is supple and smooth, rounded, and goes down oh so easy.
-This dram deliciously easygoing, perfect straight up, in a cocktail, or at pretty much any occasion you feel like drinkin’.
-And Deanston recycles all its water, is driven by wind-power alone, and is certified organic.
-And at this price you can feel good about it while you chug.
+This is a perfect sweater weather dram – it’s warm, soft embrace fits perfectly with the season, mellowing you out and bring on a cozy, blissful tenderness.
 Slainte!